sgjsakura/DotNetCore-WebCompiler/README.md

 Settings|Value Type|Description
 --------|----------|-----------
-generateSourceMap|bool|If true, the SCSS compiler will generate a source map file. outputDirectory|string|If set, the output files for each input will be placed in the directory specified.
+`generateSourceMap`|bool|If true, the SCSS compiler will generate a source map file.
+Note that if you specified more than one file as input files, the source map will be unavailable and not generated.
+`outputDirectory`|string|If set, the output files for each input will be placed in the directory specified.
 This settings is ignored if you specified the "outputFile" setting

 ### Binding with Building Events
 In .NET Core applications, you can use project scripts to automatically.
 A common usage for this tool is compiling files after you build your project, to do so, you may edit `project.json` file and add a new line in `scripts` section like: